 Most transportation companies either include gratuity in their final invoice, or they will let you know that you’ll need to tip your driver.
 We definitely recommend cash in this category, and around $100 for each driver is appropriate.
 Even if gratuity is included in your contract, it’s always nice to do a little extra if you can!

 Your florists spend so.much.time making your wedding floral dreams come true, but surprisingly, florists are not often tipped.
 Gratuity is not typically included on a floral invoice, and the florists in our Burgh Brides Vendor Guide said they don’t expect it.
 However, if you’re feeling generous and love your flowers, it is always nice to gift them a little something.
 Monetary gifts are always nice, but some other ideas include a nice candle or a donation to their favorite charity!

 Photographer & Videographers

 When all is said and done, your photos and videos are the ONLY thing that you have left from your wedding day.
 All the hard work of capturing the memories of a beautiful day is left to these professionals.
 According to our poll, photographers and videographers are tipped sometimes but not always.
-They rarely receive a tip and if they do, they certainly don’t expect it.
-Gift cards or small personal gifts are also appreciated.
+While they certainly don’t expect it, gift cards or small personal gifts are also appreciated.